kuri65536/GenieExamples/gnome-wiki/DragAndDropSample.md

  *  along with this program; if not, write to the Free Software
  *  Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA.
  */
-// Compile with: valac dnd.vala --pkg gtk+-3.0
+// Compile with: valac dnd.gs --pkg gtk+-3.0
 [indent=4]
 uses Gtk
 uses Gdk